JinBean/16bitALU/README.md

 Building a 16 bit Arithmetic Logic Unit using a Mojo FPGA and Lucid This build requires an IO Shield for the Mojo

+Installation guide for Xilinx, MojoLoader and MojoIDE can be found [here](https://github.com/weijin96/16bitALU/blob/master/InstallGuide.md).

 #### Building Project from Mojo IDE: